 In the middle of a pitch, this statement was bewildering.
 We had been working with this client for months towards an innovation that would be a giant leap forward for his company.
 It had the very real potential to create enormous market disruption and generate real growth.
 It also happened to be an innovation that his company was uniquely suited to bring to reality.

 Everything seemed aligned to take a real shot at changing the world together.
-The person who made the statement was involved with the ideas since day one.
+The person who made the statement had been involved with the idea since day one.
 So why were we feeling pushback now, just as we were ready to move towards implementation?
 I was talking to an innovator who was going into hiding.

 That pitch was the last time we ever talked seriously about the idea.
 To this day, it’s still a great idea, and to this day it still hasn’t gained any real traction within the company.
 The last I heard, it had found its final resting place in a spreadsheet of things that should, at some point, be considered.
 No one talks about it.
 Those who were passionate about it have either moved on or given up on ever seeing it become a reality.